 This course explores the study of quantitative methods for decision making, the application of mathematical and statistical models in the analysis of problems related to the economic and administrative sciences.
-The student learns identify problems, solve them through various quantitative techniques and translate the results into strategies that in turn respond benefit to the organization.
+The student learns to identify problems, solve them through various quantitative techniques and translate the results into strategies that in turn respond benefit to the organization.
 Knowledge is measured through tests, written assignments, simulations, and case analysis.

-MANA 6133 PROJECT PLANNING 3 CREDITS 45 HOURS
+MANA 6133 PROJECT PLANNING

 It explores and provides the tools for the implementation of the project management methodology in work environments.
 It aims to provide basic knowledge for project management, handling support functions such as effective time management, forecasting project success, and complementing it with planning, scheduling, and control functions.
 Cultural, multi-functional and integration aspects are presented for work teams.
 Knowledge is measured through case analysis, oral presentations, essays, research papers, and exams.
-This course is also offered in a non-face-to-face mode.